 Part III appraises the model's results and their implications.
 And Part IV puts forth some tentative assessments of the model's predictive capacities and highlights alternative prospects for various energy policies given different price situations.

-Research for Energy and Development in Latin America ( Chocuri, 1982) adopts an empirical as well as policy perspective.
+Research for Energy and development in Latin America: Perspectives for public policy (Chocuri, 1982) adopts an empirical as well as policy perspective.
 It goes without saying that even at the time we had serious concerns about the reliability and consistency of the data.
 First, is attention to the basic parameters of energy in the region with an emphasis on energy in transportation.
 Second, is a focus of economic factors, with a focus on the demographic drivers of economic activity and implications for transportation and development.
 Third, is a policy perspective focusing on the role of government, state petroleum enterprises, and pressure for social adjustment to new and stressful conditions.
 A final section addresses implications for transportation and puts forth the alternative criteria for policy choices consistent with different development objectives.

 Foundations for Technology Imperatives